Sean Dunphy: Career

 Born in Whitehall, Dublin, Dunphy first became famous in his home country as lead singer with The Hoedowners, a showband led by trumpeter Earl Gill.
 Between 1966 and 1973, fourteen singles by Sean Dunphy and The Hoedowners entered the Irish Charts including, in 1969, two number ones: "Lonely Woods of Upton" and "When The Fields Were White With Daisies".
 In the late 1970s, Dunphy went on to have two further hits as a solo artist.

 Despite undergoing a quadruple heart bypass operation in 2007, Sean Dunphy continued to give live performances.
 In March 2009, he sang many of his greatest hits in a one-off concert at Dublin's National Concert Hall.
 His last public engagement was at a charity event twenty-four hours before his death.

-Dunphy died at his home in Baldoyle, County Dublin and is buried at Greenogue cemetery in Ashbourne, County Meath.
+On May 17, 2011, Dunphy died at his home in Baldoyle, County Dublin and is buried at Greenogue cemetery in Ashbourne, County Meath.

 Sean Dunphy and his wife Lily had four children.
 His son Brian is a member of the Irish band, The High Kings.